 Round Three: The 10 winners from the second round join Jamaica and Haiti -- to make 12 teams playing two-legged ties.
 Winners: Canada, El Salvador, Guatemala, Haiti, Jamaica, St Vincent & the Grenadines

 Round Four: The six winners from the third round join Costa Rica, Mexico, United States, Honduras, Panama and Trinidad & Tobago.
 Drawn into three groups of four nations playing home and away.
 Top two nations advance.

-Qualifiers: Costa Rica, Panama, Mexico, Trinidad & Tobago, plus Canada or Honduras and Guatemala or United States
+Qualifiers: Costa Rica, Panama, Mexico, Trinidad & Tobago, Honduras and United States

 Round Five: The six winners from the fourth round form one group of six teams.
 Top three teams qualify with the fourth placed team in an intercontinental playoff (0.5 place) against a team from Asia.

 Round One: The 26 lowest ranked nations played two-legged ties, played in October 2015.
 Winners: Botswana, Burundi, Chad, Comoros, Ethiopia, Kenya, Liberia, Madagascar, Mauritania, Namibia, Niger, Swaziland, Tanzania